router-protocol/router-chain-docs/docs/overview/README.md

 ## Router Chain as an Interoperability Layer
 In addition to its functionalities as a blockchain network, the Router chain provides an innovative solution to the problem of blockchain interoperability.
-Apart from validating state changes on the Router chain, validators running on the Router chain also monitor state changes on other chains.
+Apart from validating state changes on the Router chain, validators running on the Router chain can also monitor state changes on other chains.
 Applications on the Router chain can write custom logic to trigger events in response to these external state changes.
 Additionally, applications on the Router chain can leverage a trustless network of relayers to update states on external chains.
 Simply put, the Router architecture allows contracts on one chain to interact